-The State of Hawaii hosted the 3rd annual Hawaii Invasive Species Awareness Week (HISAW) in February 2015.
+The State of Hawaii hosted the 5th annual Hawaii Invasive Species Awareness Week (HISAW) from February 27th to March 3rd, 2017.
 HISAW is organized in coordination with the U.S. National Invasive Species Awareness Week (NISAW) and regional Pacific Invasive Species Awareness efforts.
 HISAW seeks to promote information sharing and public engagement in what the Hawaii State Legislature has declared “the single greatest threat to Hawaii’s economy and natural environment and to the health and lifestyle of Hawaii’s people.”

 Recognizing individuals and groups for their outstanding service to Hawaii in the fight against invasive species.

 - Community Hero: Recognizes a community member or community-based group that has been a shining example of dedication to prevent and/or manage invasive species.